top of page

 Person holding mobile phone in both hands against a clean white blurred background.

-When you’re heading to Bali, staying connected by phone is essential for everything from navigation to keeping in touch with family back home.
+When you’re heading to Bali, staying connected by phone is essential for everything from finding your way around to keeping in touch with family back home.
 But with so many options for mobile service, it can be tricky to know what will work best for your trip.
-In this post, we’ll compare three popular options: international roaming (using Telstra, Optus, and Boost Mobile as examples), using an Airalo eSIM, and buying a
+In this post, we’ll compare three popular options: international roaming (using Telstra, Optus, and Boost Mobile as examples), using an eSIM, and buying a

 local SIM card on arrival in Bali.